Oxaide research workspace

 Case studies

-What the early work looks like in practice.
+What the first paid workflows look like in practice.

 Usually less chasing, fewer manual steps, and outputs the team can review and sign off without hunting for missing pieces.